opf/openproject/docs/development/data-flow/README.md

 ```

 As a web application, the primary data flow is between the Client Browser (or attached API clients) through an external proxying web server (this might be a load balancer or proxying server).
-We're assuming it is the one responsible for terminating TLS connections for the course of this document - although encrypted connections between Load balancer and Puma server are possible.
+Depending on the individual setup the proxying server is responsible for terminating TLS connections for the course of this document - although encrypted connections between Load balancer and Puma server are possible.
 In case of packaged or Kubernetes installations, this proxying server might be part of the OpenProject stack (e.g., an Apache2 packaged installation server or nginx ingress).

 The external web server acts as a proxy/reverse-proxy for the OpenProject Puma application server, relaying requests for it to handle and respond.
 In the course of the request, access to external services such as the PostgreSQL database, a caching server, or attached storages might be performed.
 In case of S3-compatible object storage set ups, OpenProject performs calls to the object storage to put or request files from it.
 Likewise, for network-attached storages linked into the application, underlying network requests are performed.
 These are out of scope for this evaluation, as they are provided and maintained by the operator of the system.